rmusser01/Infosec_Reference/Draft/Reverse Engineering.md

-####<a name="dbg">Debuggers</a>
+#### <a name="dbg">Debuggers</a>

 [OllyDbg](http://www.ollydbg.de/)
-* OllyDbg is a 32-bit assembler level analysing debugger for MicrosoftÆ WindowsÆ.
-Emphasis on binary code analysis makes it particularly useful in cases where source is unavailable.
+* OllyDbg is a 32-bit assembler level analysing debugger for Microsoft¬Æ Windows¬Æ. Emphasis on binary code analysis makes it particularly useful in cases where source is unavailable.
 * [OllyDbg Tricks for Exploit Development](http://resources.infosecinstitute.com/in-depth-seh-exploit-writing-tutorial-using-ollydbg/)

 [GDB - GNU Debugger](https://www.gnu.org/software/gdb/)